 2. Not enough sugar.
 If you leave your kefir to ferment too long and the grains run out of sugar to eat, they will not grow.
 That’s why it is important to feed your grains every 24-48 hours.
 If it is hot outside, they will consume sugar more quickly.
 Water kefir grains do prefer sugar that is higher in mineral content, such as Sucanat or Rapadura.
 Turbinado or organic sugar is fine as well.
 Avoid using honey!
 Honey is anti-bacterial and will ultimately destroy your grains!

-3. Wrong type of water.
+3. You’re using the wrong type of water.
 The type of water that you use to make water kefir is important.
-Distilled water has had all minerals stripped, and since the grains need minerals to thrive, so using distilled water will prevent your grains from thriving.
+Distilled water has had all minerals stripped, and since the grains need minerals to thrive, using distilled water will prevent your grains from thriving.
 Tap water is also not a good idea.
 Kefir grains don’t do well when exposed to fluoride.
 Your best bets are mineral or spring water.

-4. Low minerals.
+4. Low mineral content.
 Even if you are using the right water and the right sugar, sometimes your grains may not have enough minerals to nourish them.
 One way to help and ensure that your water kefir grains are getting enough minerals is to supplement with trace mineral drops.
 This can help to boost their growth.
+I have used these from time to time with great success.

-5. Too many grains.
+5. There are too many grains.
 If you have too many grains being used to ferment, they will eat through sugar far more quickly.
 This will prevent them from getting the food that they need to thrive and they will not grow.
 Keep the amount of grains that you use to no more than 1/4 cup per quart.
 That will make for happier grains!

 Do remember that water kefir grains don’t like metal, so be sure to not use metal utensils or strainers.
 Here’s to health, happy water kefir grains, and some great fizzy kefir to drink!